0 Views

 "It's the same if you're not moving at all, isn't it?", he said.

-When we reached the lowest point in the valley my father said we need to have lunch.
+When we reached the lowest point in the valley my father said we had to eat.

 "Do you have any food?", my father asked the stranger.